decentraland/builder-client/README.md

 The library provides a function `createIdentity` that uses a `Signer` from `ethers`, but any other implementation can be created to craft such identity.

-Creating the identity using the `createIdentity` can be easily done in NodeJS by instantiating an ethers wallet using a private key:
+Creating the identity using the `createIdentity` can be easily done in Node.js by instantiating an ethers wallet using a private key:

 ```typescript
 const wallet = new ethers.Wallet('aPrivateKey')